 For Zone A, RPA reviewed variograms of grade and GxD for the HG domain composite data and grade for the LG domain composite data.
-Variograms were prepared in the down-hole direction, along a north-easterly strike direction, and horizontally across the strike direction.
+Variograms were prepared in the down-hole direction, along a northeasterly strike direction, and horizontally across the strike direction.
 Variograms were of fair quality considering the limited number of composite data.
 The nugget effect was approximately 10% of the sill.
 The GxD variograms were similar to those of grade.
 The variograms suggested approximate ranges for the Zone A HG domain of 2.4 m down-hole, 35 m along strike, and 10 m or less across strike; and for the Zone A LG domain, 2.1 m down-hole, 25 m or less along strike, and 25 m across strike.
 These ranges were used to derive search ellipse dimensions for block interpolations.

-Zone specific variography has not been undertaken because the current drill hole spacing and number of samples are not adequate to generate meaningful variograms.
+Zone specific variography was undertaken, however, the number of samples is not adequate to generate meaningful variograms to derive kriging parameters.